-contracted parties.
+- Regarding Contractual Compliance enforcement in its blog (20 April 2020), the ICANN CEO recalled: "ICANN Compliance enforces the contractual obligations set forth in ICANN's policies and agreements, including the Registry Agreement (RA) and the Registrar Accreditation Agreement (RAA).
+ICANN Compliance also works closely with OCTO to identify DNS security threats [...] and associate those threats with the sponsoring contracted parties.
 ICANN Compliance uses data collected in audits [...] to assess whether registries and registrars are adhering to their DNS security threat obligations.
 Outside of audits, ICANN Compliance will leverage data collected by OCTO and others to proactively engage with registries and registrars responsible for a disproportionate amount of DNS security threats.
-Where constructive engagement fails, ICANN Compliance will not hesitate to take enforcement action against those who refuse to comply with DNS security threat-related obligations.".

-- Following a prior Contractual Compliance audit of Registry Operators focused on DNS Infrastructure abuse which concluded in June 201916, ICANN reported (24 August 2021) on the results of the audit on Registrars' Compliance with DNS Abuse Obligations: 126 registrars audited (managing over 90% of all registered domains in gTLDs); 111 registrars not fully compliant with requirements related to the receiving and handling of DNS abuse reports (RAA Sections 3.18.1 - 3.18.3); and 92 registrars took actions to become fully compliant. - On 9 March 2022, ICANN announced its rolling out of new reporting enhancing the visibility of complaint volumes and trends. - A new round of audits for 28 gTLD Registry Operators17 running gTLDs that have not previously been audited in a standard full-scope audit, and which were found to have the highest abuse score as reported by publicly available Reputation Blocklists (excluding Spam), was announced on 13 April 2022 and concluded with the publication of the Audit Report on 16 September 2022.
-The GAC discussed the findings during its plenary session on DNS Abuse during ICANN75 (20 September 2022). - As part of ICANN76 Prep Week, Contractual Compliance is expected to report to the ICANN Community on its activities (28 February 2023)
+Where constructive engagement fails, ICANN Compliance will not hesitate to take enforcement action against those who refuse to comply with DNS security threat-related obligations." - Following a prior Contractual Compliance audit of Registry Operators focused on DNS Infrastructure abuse which concluded in June 201919, ICANN reported (24 August 2021) on the results of the audit on Registrars' Compliance with DNS Abuse Obligations: 126 registrars audited (managing over 90% of all registered domains in gTLDs); 111 registrars not fully compliant with requirements related to the receiving and handling of DNS abuse reports (RAA Sections 3.18.1 3.18.3); and 92 registrars took actions to become fully compliant. - On 9 March 2022, ICANN announced its rolling out of new reporting enhancing the visibility of complaint volumes and trends. - A new round of audits for 28 gTLD Registry Operators20 running gTLDs that have not previously been audited in a standard full-scope audit, and which were found to have the highest abuse score as reported by publicly available Reputation Blocklists (excluding Spam), was announced on 13 April 2022 and concluded with the publication of the Audit Report on 16 September 2022.
+The GAC discussed the findings during its plenary session on DNS Abuse during ICANN75 (20 September 2022). - As part of ICANN76 Prep Week, Contractual Compliance reported on its activities (28 February 2023)

-16 See ICANN blog Contractual Compliance: Addressing Domain Name System (DNS) Infrastructure Abuse (8 November 2018) and Contractual Compliance Report on Registry Operator Audit for Addressing DNS Security Threats (17 September 2019)
+See ICANN blog Contractual Compliance: Addressing Domain Name System (DNS) Infrastructure Abuse (8 November 2018) and Contractual Compliance Report on Registry Operator Audit for Addressing DNS Security Threats (17 September 2019)

-17 .africa .app .art .bar .best .blog .buzz .cat .cloud .club .com .coop .gift .icu .ink .istanbul .moe .one .ooo .org .ren .ryukyu .tel .tirol .xin 我爱你 (Xn--6qq986b3xl) .닷컴 (Xn--mk1bu44c) .Pyc (Xn--p1acf)
+20 .africa .app .art .bar .best .blog .buzz .cat .cloud .club .com .coop .gift .icu .ink .istanbul .moe .one .ooo .org .ren .ryukyu .tel .tirol .xin 我爱你 (Xn--6qq986b3xl) .닷컴 (Xn--mk1bu44c) .Pyc (Xn--p1acf)